Native Account Abstraction with EOF

 .

-If the specified contract does not contain such a section, or is not an EOF contract, the transaction is not valid.
+If the specified contract does not contain such a section, or is not an EOF contract,

 The target_section_flags